Procedural Generation of 3D Maps with Snappable Meshes: Discussion

 \subsection{Limitations}

 While the proposed approach frees the designer of grid and space restrictions when creating map pieces, care must be taken in their design in order to maintain cohesion and predictability of the generated output.
 In other words, and highlighting what was stated in Subsection~\ref{sec:discussion:framing}, the algorithm will most likely produce poor maps given substandard building blocks.
+Piece design becomes even more important considering that, to promote simplicity and explainability, the algorithm works in a greedy fashion---i.e., the first random piece that ``fits'' is selected---and does not perform backtracking.
+Since the search space is not thoroughly explored in a single algorithm run, this may lead to weak configurations and/or early dead ends, an issue potentially aggravated by poor piece design.
+Nonetheless, this limitation is offset by the technique's short generation times, which allow it to work in a generate-and-test loop with validation metrics such as the ones discussed in Section~\ref{sec:methods:valid}.
+Thus, the algorithm can be executed multiple times, exploring the search space until a map with the desired qualities is found.

+Again, due to the focus on simplicity and explainability, there is no planning or any kind of spatial analysis when placing new pieces on the map, which would be necessary for creating loops and faultlessly avoiding the dead ends mentioned in the previous paragraph.
+Disabling overlap detection solves both problems at the cost of elegant map designs, but this is far from an ideal solution.

 Another issue with the snappable meshes technique concerns the navigability validation presented in Subsection~\ref{sec:methods:valid}, where we proposed deploying a predetermined amount of randomly distributed navigation points on the map, and then verify their connectivity.
 In the prototype Unity implementation these points are randomly placed in the runtime-generated navmesh.
 As shown in Fig.~\ref{fig:valid}, some of these points may be placed on rooftops or other areas not intended for navigation; thus, if this approach is followed as-is for indoor maps with hollow map pieces, it may lead to invalid paths outside the intended play area.
 Consequently, individual map pieces may require additional metadata specifying valid movement zones.